Revealed: the luckiest Premium Bond areas in the UK – do you live in one?

 Odds of winning

-The odds of winning right now is at its best in more than 15 years, at 21,000 to 1 for every £1 Bond.
-The odds improved in September from 22,000 to 1.
+The odds of winning right now is the best it's been in more than 15 years, having improved in September from 22,000 to 1 for every £1 Bond to 21,000 to 1.

-Again, if we look back 10 years ago, the chances of winning Premium Bonds was 26,000 to 1, and in December 2008, it was a whopping 36,000 to 1.
+If we look back 10 years ago, the chances of winning on Premium Bonds was 26,000 to 1, and in December 2008, it was a whopping 36,000 to 1.
 This stayed put until October 2009, when the odds improved to 24,000 to 1.

-Even though we recently saw the prize fund rate fall in March, the odds of winning remained the same, at 21,000 to 1.
+Even though we saw the prize fund rate fall in March, the odds of winning remained the same, at 21,000 to 1.

 Are Premium Bonds still worth it?

-With the introduction of the £1 million prize pot, an increase in the number of millionaires after 37 years and a record-high prize fund rate, it sounds like investing in Premium Bonds in a no-brainer.
+With the introduction of the £1 million prize pot, an increase in the number of millionaires after 37 years and a record-high prize fund rate, it sounds like investing in Premium Bonds is a no-brainer.

 But, at a time when the base rate is still flying high at 5.25% and the wider savings market is offering inflation-busting rates, Premium Bonds look less attractive.
 Sarah Coles, head of personal finance at Hargreaves Lansdown, says: “In an average year, the average saver with £1,000 of bonds will win absolutely nothing.”